mrkkrp/markkarpov.com/megaparsec/megaparsec.md

     -- ^ Fancy, custom errors.
 ```

-In English: a `ParseError` is either a `TirivalError` with at most one
+In English: a `ParseError` is either a `TrivialError` with at most one
 unexpected item and a (possibly empty) collection of expected items or a
 `FancyError`.